oekosheri/tensorflow_unet_scaling/environments/README.md

-# Installation Steps for Tensorflow and Horovod
+# Installation Steps for a virtual env for both Tensorflow and Horovod-tensorflow

 1. Load the cluster specific environment